 This command utility is a "standard" MDS command interpreter utility.
 This means all commands resemble the familiar format of regular DCL commands consisting of command verbs, qualifiers, and parameters.
 As a "standard" MDS command interpreter, it also includes "standard" commands providing basic functionality such as key definition, command line recall and edit, spawn, help, indirect command file support, and macro definition and storage.
+See the MDSplus Command Language Interpreters Reference Manual for more information on these commands.

 CCL was designed to be a CAMAC debugging and check out tool and was not intended to perform CAMAC data acquisition.
 For this reason there is no mechanism for storing data read in from CAMAC via CCL commands.
-The CSV (CAMAC SerVer) utilities (CSV and CSVSCAN) are provided for data acquisition functions.

-2 Command Summary
+1 Command Summary

 The commands in CCL can be grouped based on the types of functions they perform.
 The first five groups of commands are specific to CAMAC operations and additional information on the command format for these commands can be found in the next section of this manual.
-The remaining groups are "standard" MDS interpreter commands and are documented in the MDS Command Language Interpreters Reference Manual.
+The remaining groups are "standard" MDS interpreter commands and are documented in the MDSplus Command Language Interpreters Reference Manual.

-The next five groups of commands are documented in detail in the "Command Descriptions" section of this manual:
+The next five groups of commands are documented in detail in the Part II section of this manual:

+Table 1 CCL COMMANDS

+Command Description

-The following commands perform CAMAC I/O operations:
+CAMAC I/O

-PIO QREP QSCAN QSTOP STOP

-Single Programmed I/O Repeat Until Desired Q=1 Responses
+PIO Single Programmed I/O

+QREP Repeat Until Desired Q=1 Responses

-Repeat With Subaddress/Address Increment
+QSCAN Repeat With Subaddress/Address Increment

-Repeat until Q=0
+QSTOP Repeat until Q=0

-Repeat until transfer count
+STOP Repeat until transfer count

-The following command supports LAM recognition:

-LAMWAIT
+CAMAC LAM S upport

-Wait for a LAM
+LAMWAIT Wait for a LAM

-The following commands establish the default CAMAC conditions:
+Table 1 (Cont.)
+CCL COMMANDS

+Command Description

+CAMAC Default Conditions

 SET MEMORY SET MODULE SET XANDQ Set CAMAC transfers to 16 or 24 bit Establish the default module to address Establish the desired X and Q results desired

-The following commands display data or status returned from any of the CAMAC I/O commands:
+Data and Status Display

+PLOT SHOW DATA SHOW STATUS Plot the data List the data in tabular format Show the status of the last I/O function

+Other CAMAC com mands

+FINISH SHOW MODULE Release all CAMAC I/O channels Show referenced CAMAC modules